SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The *function name* can be any expression whose value is of a function type.

-If the function definition includes names for its parameters, the function call must include names before its argument values separated by a colon (``:``).
+If the function definition includes names for its parameters, the function call must include names before its argument values, separated by a colon (``:``).
 This kind of function call expression has the following form: